nuttolum/LibreOnWindows/README.md

 you **CANNOT** rename these files, for SOME reason.

-next, clone libretranslate's repository (or just download it, idk)
+next, clone libretranslate's repository (or just download it, idk) from [here](https://github.com/LibreTranslate/LibreTranslate)

 replace `requirements.txt` with the one provided in this repository